kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/assignment-1-reading-to-comprehend.md

     - Within a paragraph, are sentences ordered in a logical way?
 And do they transition smoothly from one to another?
     - Is the tone of the blog formal or informal?
 How did you determine this?
 Why do you think this sort of tone is used?
     - Are there any other tones?
 Neutral, Optimistic, Angry, Worried, Friendly, Curious.
 Assertive, Encouraging.
-  - Summarise: Write a 100-300 word summary of the blog post
+  - Write a 100-300 word summary of the blog post

  ---